justinbax/nesrev/README.md

 ## Graphical interface

 NESRev uses a custom pixel-rendering engine, written directly in OpenGL.
 For the sake of compatibility, GLFW and GLEW are used alongside OpenGL to provide cross-platform support for windows and input (GLFW) and getting pointers to OpenGL functions (GLEW).
-I am looking forward to learn how both of these work so I may one day replace them with my own code, using only C and OpenGL (this remains to be confirmed).
+I am looking forward to learn how both of these work so I may one day replace them with my own code, using only C and OpenGL.

 Both libraries and OpenGL are initialized in the main function (naturally), but everything else regarding OpenGL is abstracted in `graphics.h` with simple functions: simply initialize a `Context` with `createContext`, hold onto it, fill an array of the colors you want to draw and `draw` with the context you were given. `terminateContext` assures everything is terminated correctly.